 - 1. Initial Patient Contact see Protocol # 201. - a.
 Consider call for ALS if available.
 See Indications for ALS Use protocol #210 - 2.
 Apply oxygen (High concentration if patient also has difficulty breathing or hypoperfusion) - 3.
-Monitor pulse oximetry See Pulse Oximetry Protocol #226 and titrate oxygen to the lowest concentration that will maintain SpO2 between 95 and 99%. - 4.
+Monitor pulse oximetry See Pulse Oximetry Protocol #226 and titrate oxygen to the lowest concentration that will maintain SpO2 between 95 and 99%. - [OPTIONAL] If patient has chest pain that may be of cardiac origin, obtain and transmit 12lead ECG if BLS service has this capability.
+See Protocol #250. - 5.
 If no allergy to aspirin, administer Aspirin, four 81 mg baby aspirins chewed - a.
-WARNING: Do not give aspirin if patient is allergic to aspirin. - Assist patient with his/her prescribed nitroglycerin based upon the following: 1,2,3,4 [EMT ONLY] - a.
+WARNING: Do not give aspirin if patient is allergic to aspirin. - 6.
+Assist patient with his/her prescribed nitroglycerin based upon the following:^{1,2,3,4} [EMT ONLY] - a.
 Suspected cardiac origin as outlined above. - b.
 WARNING: Do not give nitroglycerin if you are aware that a patient has taken Viagra or similar medications (for example, Levitra, Cialis, Revatio) for erectile dysfunction or pulmonary hypertension within the last 24-48 hours.5 - c.
 Patient is currently experiencing chest pain or discomfort. - d.
-Blood pressure is > 100 systolic. - 6.
-Transport. - 7.
-Monitor vital signs and reassess. - 8.
-Contact medical command if EMT has assisted with nitroglycerin.6
+Blood pressure is > 100 systolic. - 7.
+Transport. - 8.
+Monitor vital signs and reassess.

+9. Contact medical command if EMT has assisted with nitroglycerin.6